kanika-rajput/spaceX/README.md

 4) The website is responsive.
 5) Lighthouse score is 84.<img src="https://github.com/kanika-rajput/spaceX/blob/master/Capture.PNG" />
 6) Website is hosted in vercel.
 Link: https://space-x-kanika.vercel.app/.
+7) Testing is done with jest and enzymne of data component.